Tuning Guide¶

 Ballista exchanges data between query stages by writing the output of each upstream task to local files, which downstream tasks read either from disk (when co-located) or over Arrow Flight.
 Two shuffle implementations are available, with different trade-offs around file count, memory use, and write latency.

-The default writer hashes each incoming RecordBatch and immediately
+The hash-based writer hashes each incoming RecordBatch and immediately

 encodes the per-partition slices to Arrow IPC, streaming them into one